Dallas Truck Accident Lawyers

 Why 18-Wheeler Accidents Are Devastating

-According to recent data, there were approximately 4,119 fatalities caused by trucking accidents.
+According to recent data, there were approximately 4,119 fatalities caused by trucking accidents in the United States in 2019.
 Of those who were killed during these crashes, 16 percent were truck occupants while 82 percent were occupants of other vehicles, pedestrians, cyclists, and motorcycle riders.
-Additionally, 118,000 trucks were involved with accidents that caused injuries.
+Additionally, 118,000 trucks were involved in traffic accidents that caused injuries.

 Truck accident deaths are increasingly common.
 Since 2019, fatalities involving large trucks have increased 31 percent.